z3phyrian/threejs-server/README.md

 ## Requirements

-- Node.js (version 14.x or higher)
+- Node.js (version 22.9 or higher)
 - npm

+## MAKE SURE TO UPDATE YOUR NODEJS VERSION IN VSCODE!!

 ## Installation